 • NOTE: The employment/internship/practicum must be with a bona fide employer.
 CPT cannot be issued for freelance or self-employment opportunities.
 (These are sometimes presented as 1099 Employments for tax purposes.).

-• International students who are outside the U.S. and who have an internship with an organization based outside the U.S. do not need CPT, which is a U.S.-based practical training authorization.
-(Students should follow guidelines of the host country.)
+• International students who will be located outside the U.S. and doing an internship with an organization based outside the U.S. do not need CPT, which is a U.S.-based practical training authorization.
+(Students should follow employment-related or other guidelines of the host country where the experience will take place.)

 For Middlebury College Students

-Middlebury offers winter term and summer internships that are approved for credit and may qualify for CPT.
+Middlebury offers winter term internship and summer session fieldwork courses offered for academic credit that qualify for CPT.
 See below for more information about each of these opportunities.

 For Winter Term Internships